smitdylan2001/ApplicationSpaceWarp/Packages/com.unity.shadergraph/README.md

 1. Open a Unity project.
 2. Open the **Package Manager** window (**Window** &gt; **Package Manager**).
 3. In the **Package Manager** window, in the **Packages** menu, select **Unity Registry**.
-4. Select either **Universal RP** or **High Definition RP**, depending on your project needs.
+4. Do one of the following, based on your project needs:
-    Unity installs your chosen render pipeline and Shader Graph.
-Shader Graph isn't compatible with Unity's built-in render pipeline.
+    - To use Shader Graph and the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest) in your project, select **Universal RP**.
+    - To use Shader Graph and the [High Definition Render Pipeline (HDRP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest), select **High Definition RP**.
+    - To use Shader Graph with Unity's [Built-In Render Pipeline](https://docs.unity3d.com/2020.3/Documentation/Manual/built-in-render-pipeline.html), select **Shader Graph**.

+Unity recommends using Shader Graph with URP or HDRP.

 ## Instructions

 If you want to try out the latest features, we recommend obtaining the most recent version of Shader Graph through the [Unity Scriptable Render Pipeline (SRP) repository](https://github.com/Unity-Technologies/Graphics), which includes the Shader Graph project as a Git submodule.
 For more information on Git submodules, see [Git's documentation on Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 If you don't install Shader Graph through the SRP repository, you don't have any Master Node backends available and your shaders are invalid.
 Invalid shaders appear pink in the Unity Editor.
-Installing through the repository also ensures you have a compatible set of render pipeline and Shader Graph versions, as Shader Graph isn't compatible with Unity's built-in render pipeline.
+Installing through the repository also ensures you have a compatible set of render pipeline and Shader Graph versions.

 For more detailed instructions for installing from the repository, see the [SRP repository's README](https://github.com/Unity-Technologies/Graphics/blob/master/README.md).